WouterSls/eurder/README.md

 - Based on the customer identifier

 ### Story 9: Items Shipping today
-As an admin user I want to view all orders that contain items that should be shipped today.
+As an admin user I want to view all orderSingles that contain items that should be shipped today.
 - List the item groups that should be shipped today.
 - Give the address where they should be shipped to.
-- Note: item groups of the same order can have a different shipping date, but all items are shipped to the same address.
+- Note: item groups of the same orderSingle can have a different shipping date, but all items are shipped to the same address.

 ### Story 10: Item overview